AdityaRaut1205/Multiplier/Array_Multiplier/src/readme.txt

-# Source Files
+# Array Multiplier – Source Files

-This folder contains the Verilog **module files** for the Array Multiplier project, including:
+This folder contains all the Verilog modules for the Array Multiplier project.
-- Partial Product Generator (PPG)
-- Accumulation Unit
-- Main multiplier module

-These files are used to build the design and can be simulated with the testbenches.
+Here’s what’s inside:

+- partial_product_generator.v – Generates all the partial products needed for multiplication.
+- accumulation_unit.v – Adds up the partial products to get the final result.
+- array_multiplier.v – The top-level module that connects everything together.
+- adder.v – Handles addition inside the accumulation unit.
+- control_unit.v – Manages the control signals for the multiplier.

+All these modules work together to implement the Array Multiplier, and you can simulate them using the testbenches in the tb folder.